What is a dump bin?

 Sometimes these are attached to pallets, and if so, are sometimes known as ‘pallet wrap stands’.

 Magazine dump bins make excellent brochure display units at exhibitions, and also can be used to display catalogues in a trade-counter environment, or free booklets or leaflets in a public venue.

 The catalogues are stacked neatly at a convenient height, and a printed header attracts attention, provides information, and encourages people to pick up a copy.

 Typically brochure display bins have a raised cardboard floor inside, allowing the magazines or brochures or catalogues to be accessed easily from around waist-height, even when nearly empty.

-Our catalogue dump bins are custom made and fully printed on all sides, helping you to capture the attention of passing potential customers, and advertise a strong brand message.
+Our dump bins for product and brochure display are custom made and fully printed on all sides, helping you to capture the attention of passing potential customers, and advertise a strong brand message for your catalogue.

 And as a practical and effective finishing touch, simply printing something like ‘All gone!
 Contact [your telephone number] to request your brochure’ or similar on the base of the internal compartment is handy should these brochure holders ever run out.